xieyuheng/inner/persons/judea-pearl/causality.md

 # 5 Causality and Structural Models in Social Science and Economics

-# 6 Simpson’s Paradox, Confounding, and Collapsibility
+# 6 Simpson's Paradox, Confounding, and Collapsibility

 # 7 The Logic of Structure-Based Counterfactuals